viiqswim/freewheel-genre-recommendations/STEPS.md

 # Genre Recommendation System - Step-by-Step Guide

-This guide provides a detailed, step-by-step process to set up, run, and verify the **Genre Recommendation System** locally.
-Follow each step to ensure the application functions correctly.
+This guide provides a detailed process to set up, run, and verify the **Genre Recommendation System** locally.

 ## Table of Contents